-9. Provisions about the constitution and proceedings of boards
+9. Boards, constitution and proceedings of (Sch.
+2)

 Schedule 2 has effect with respect to directors and boards.

-10. Remuneration of directors
+10. Directors, remuneration of

 (1) A director is to be paid out of the funds of the port authority such remuneration and allowances as are determined in the case of that port authority by the Minister.